 These terms used to refer to the difference between the sweet pastry-like bread served in the homes of the French elite, versus the leaner loaves savored by the poor.

 Today many bakers will make just a single recipe and utilize it for a large variety of purposes in the bakeshop – a medium fat-to-flour ratio works well for both rich pastries and sandwich loaves.

 Brioche can be used in such a wide variety of applications.
 The butter gives the chilled dough an almost claylike texture, making it easy to sculpt and shape into your desired treat.

-The classic serving is the brioche à tête, a small round roll baked in a fluted dish with a tiny head (à tête) on top.
+The classic serving is the brioche à tête, a small, round roll baked in a fluted dish with a tiny head (or tête) on top.
 It is often sprinkled with pearl sugar, lending it a sweet crunch.